 Before you can view News, your admin must enable it for your organization.

-Social Accounts, Contacts, and Leads
+Find Twitter Posts in Salesforce with Social Accounts, Contacts, and Leads

 If your org is using the News feature and the Social Accounts, Contacts, and Leads feature, you can see what your accounts, contacts, and leads are posting on Twitter.